grownjs/grown/website/src/pages/docs/extensions/server.md

 $render: ../../../_/layouts/default.pug
 ---

-When you invoke the `Grown` constructor a new `Server` instance is created, e.g.
+When you invoke the `new Grown` constructor an instance of `Server` is created, e.g.

 ```js
 const server = new Grown({